 With 37% of students living in the Kibera slum not finishing secondary school, Thomas was destined to be part of the statistics.
 This was until one unexpected interaction changed the course of his life.

-In 2010 Thomas founded a community based organization called Mirror of Hope.
-He supports children living in the Kibera slum by using the philosophy of ‘education for life.’
+Now in his late 30’s, married, with two beautiful children Tommy is armed with a passion to provide others the same hope that he was given.
+In 2010 Tommy founded a community based organization called Mirror of Hope that is solely dedicated to empowering vulnerable children and women living in the Kibera slum by using the philosophy of ‘a hand up and not a hand out.’
 Mirror of Hope offers school sponsorships, school holiday programs, vocational training for women and HIV/AIDs awareness programs.

-Thomas is an engaging speaker and has a passion and energy for what he does which cannot be described in words.
+Tommy is an engaging speaker and has a passion and energy for what he does which cannot be described in words.
 It is captivating.
 His ability to share his life story in such a raw, authentic and vulnerable way allows him to fully connect with his audience.
 He motivates and inspires everyone around him.